Sexual Assault Prevention for Undergraduates course (SAP-U)

 How long will it take me to complete this program?

-- Part One of the program takes about 2 to 2 ½ hours to complete.
-It is highly recommended that you take it in multiple sittings.
+• Part One of the program takes about 75 mins to complete.
+You can complete in multiple sittings.

 What is the expectation for the successful completion of the program?